Aplos Has Rolled Out New Accounts Payable and Accounts Receivable Features

 - Receive payment for multiple invoices with one check.

 - This is a great feature if you receive a single check to pay multiple receivables.
-For example, if you run a school and a parent has three children in your program, when they write you a tuition check for all three students, now you can easily clear out three of your invoices at the same time.
+For example, if you run a school and a parent has three children in your program, when they write you a tuition check for all three students, now you can easily clear out three of your invoices at the same time with one transaction.

 - Post a credit to invoices for discounts, scholarships, and bad debt.

 - Keeping with the school example, say you’d like to gift a student a scholarship.
 Post the negative amount on an invoice, or if you have an invoice that you know you’ll never receive payment for, you can assign a negative amount on the invoice to a bad debt account.

 - Pay multiple invoices to a single vendor with one check.